rithikachowta08/react-realtime-chat/README.md

 ```

 ## Options

-1)  config : object
+1) `config` : object
-Firebase configuration info of your Firebas App.
+Firebase configuration info of your Firebase App.
 Required to inititalize the Firebase SDK.
-2) receiver : object
+2) `receiver` : object
 An object in the form `{name:'', id: '', imageUrl: ''}`.
 This contains the information of the intended recipient of messages in the chatroom. imageUrl will be used to display an avatar for the recipient.
-3) currentUserId : string
+3) `currentUserId` : string
 This is user id of the user who is currently logged into your application and is initiating the chat with the receiver.

 ## Links and examples